MechanicalRock/mechanicalrock.github.io/_posts/2021-12-25-02-serverless-rpc-simple-service.md

 - Integrate with Lambda/API Gateway
 - Deploy the service with AWS SAM

 It probably goes without saying but you will need an AWS Account if you wish to deploy the sample service.
-The following article is available to help with this you require it -> [How do I create and activate a new AWS account?](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/)
+The following article is available to help with this you require it: [How do I create and activate a new AWS account?](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/)

 # Install Go